Work Environment

 They tend to enjoy clerical and most forms of office work, where they perform essential administrative duties.
 They often form the backbone of large and small organisations alike.
 They may enjoy being in charge of office filing systems, and using computers and other office equipment to keep things running smoothly.
 They usually like routine work hours and prefer comfortable indoor workplaces.

-Entry - Phlebotomist
+Entry / Progression - Phlebotomist

-To work as an Entry grade Phlebotomist, you will require registration with CORU as a healthcare professional.
-Normally via Nursing or allied healthcare courses at NFQ level 5-6 in Further education and training, or NFQ levels 6-8 in Higher education Institutions.
+To work as an entry grade Phlebotomist, you will require registration with CORU as a healthcare professional.
+Normally via nursing or allied healthcare courses at NFQ level 5-6 in Further Education and Training, or NFQ levels 6-8 in Higher Education Institutions.

-HSE Criterion Hold a qualification in Phlebotomy on the National Framework of Qualifications (NFQ) maintained by Quality and Qualifications Ireland (QQI) at Level 6 or higher
+HSE Criterion: hold a qualification in Phlebotomy on the National Framework of Qualifications (NFQ) maintained by Quality and Qualifications Ireland (QQI) at Level 6 or higher

 or